 An attorney can help the injured party receive compensation for medical bills, loss of wages, pain and suffering, and more.
 However, pre-existing conditions should always be disclosed to help their attorney obtain a fair settlement.
 Failing to disclose these conditions can have a negative impact on a personal injury claim, affecting the attorney’s ability to present the case in its best light.
 Insurance companies and attorneys for the other parties involved can use this situation to discredit the injured party.

-Here’s a more in depth look on how pre-existing conditions affect a personal injury claim.
+Here’s a more in-depth look at how pre-existing conditions affect a personal injury claim.

 Once you decide to seek legal counsel after your accident, the sooner you contact a personal injury attorney, the earlier the claim can be investigated.
 Victims are encouraged to contact an attorney before discussing the case with another party’s insurance company and before signing any documents from them.